fairlearn/fairlearn/docs/user_guide/assessment.rst

 Control features for grouped metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Control features (sometimes called 'conditional' feature) enable more detailed fairness insights by allowing further providing a further means of splitting the data into subgroups.
+When the data are split into subgroups, control features (if provided) act similarly to sensitive features.
-Control features (sometimes called 'conditional' features) also divide the input data into subgroups.
-The difference is that aggregations (such as :code:`MetricFrame.group_max`) are performed for each subgroup in the conditional feature(s), rather than across them (as happens with the sensitive features).
+However, the aggregation functions (such as :code:`MetricFrame.group_max`) are performed for each subgroup in the conditional feature(s), rather than across them (as happens with the sensitive features).

 To make this more concrete, consider a loan scenario.
 In addition to sensitive features such as gender and race, applicants can be placed into income bands.
 In this scenario, disparity based on income band is to be expected, but within each income band we would want to ensure that there is no disparity across the sensitive features.
+For example, high income females should be treated similarly to high income males and low income females should be treated similarly to low income males.
 To do this, we make the income band into a control feature (in the statistical sense of 'controlling for a variable').

 The :class:`MetricFrame` constructor allows us to specify control features in